seancdavis/seancdavis-com/src/blog/posts/2020-09-24-netlify-redirects-headers-with-eleventy.md

 ---
 title: "Add Netlify Redirects and Headers to an Eleventy Project"
-snippet: "What seems like a simple task can be a little tricky to get right with Eleventy.
+description: "What seems like a simple task can be a little tricky to get right with Eleventy.
 Learn how to add a _redirects file to Eleventy projects deployed with Netlify."
 tags: ["Eleventy", "Netlify"]
 ---